Full Disclosure - 3I ATLAS

 Self-annihilation: probable within 100 Terran years without rapid corrective intervention

-It wasn’t prophecy.
+This wasn’t prophecy.
 It was pattern recognition.

 They’d seen this movie before.
 A promising species reaches the nuclear ridge and discovers it can turn its planet into a bone yard in a single afternoon.
 Sometimes by malice.
+Sometimes by error.
+Often by a chain of tiny ego decisions that feel reasonable while they’re happening, right up until they don’t.

+Humanity’s early 20th century didn’t help its case.
+Trench wars, industrial genocide.
 Ideologies built like machines, fed with fear and loyalty.
 The overriding concern, logged by the SC Mind Excellence Is Its Own Reward, wasn’t that humans were uniquely monstrous.
 It was that they were uniquely fast.
 They advanced like a clever animal that had learned to use a nail gun.

 Most species move slowly enough that culture has time to metabolize each new power.
 Humans were building planet-killing tools while still thinking like tribes circling the same watering hole.

-And, when necessary, they nudged.
+So they watched.
+And when necessary, they nudged.

 Chapter I - The Shadow War of Near Misses